-WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle, press the so button to turn recirculate off.
+WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle, press the 🖨 button to turn recirculate off.
 Set the Fan control to the high position (full clockwise).
 Press the A/C button.
-Set the Mode control at or between so and sold sold sold sold sold sold sold sol WARM WEATHER Press the button to turn recirculate off.
+Set the Mode control at or between 🗾 and づ .
+Set the temperature control to full cool.
+After the hot air is pushed from the vehicle press the 🖾 button to turn recirculate on and roll up the windows.
+Once you are comfortable, press the 🖾 button to turn recirculate off and adjust the temperature control for comfort.
+WARM WEATHER Press the sutton to turn recirculate off.
 If it's sunny, set the Mode control at or near and turn the air conditioning on.
-If it's cloudy or dark, set the Mode control at or near .
+If it's cloudy or dark, set the Mode control at or near.
 COOL OR COLD HUMID CONDITIONS Press the button to turn recirculate off.
-If it's sunny, set the Mode control at or between and turn the air conditioning on.
+If it's sunny, set the Mode control at or between and then turn the air conditioning on.
 If it's cloudy or dark, set the Mode control at or near and turn the air conditioning on.
-If the windows begin to fog, set Mode control at or between and COLD DRY CONDITIONS Set the Mode control at or near لمرة.
-If it is sunny, you may want more upper air.
-In this case, set the Mode control at or between لمرة and المرة .
-In very cold weather, if you need extra heat at the windshield, set the Mode control at or near the
+If the windows begin to fog, set Mode control at or between and the control at or between and the control at or between the control at COLD DRY CONDITIONS Set the Mode control at or near